Join other 4thWay HNW investors: harness your combined power for an even better deal

 Kuflink | profitable

-The Kuflink* group of companies made its second profit of more than £700,000 in 2022, up from £400,000 in the prior year, according to its accounts.
-This was on about £10 million in revenue, up from £6 million.
-Independent auditors are MHA MacIntyre Hudson.
+The Kuflink* group of companies made its third profit of £1.9 million in 2023, up from more than £700,000 in 2022 and £400,000 the prior year.
+This was on about £15 million in revenue, up from £10 million and £6 million respectively.

 Kuflink's other bridging-loan business, its older brother so to speak, has mostly been profitable and growing since 2011.

-Lendahand Ethex | profitable?
+Lendahand Ethex | not profitable

-LandlordInvest | profitable
+LandlordInvest | profitable?

 LandlordInvest‘s unaudited accounts up to and including its 2022 financial year don't provide sufficient information, since they are the abridged versions, but it told 4thWay back in April 2022 that it was profitable in 2020 and 2021.
 P2P Finance News reports that it was very slightly profitable in 2022.
+In 2023, its limited accounts indicate roughly breakeven, but that is just best guess.

 Lendwise | not profitable